 - a stable and predictable development and production cost structure; and

 - favorable Brent-influenced crude oil pricing dynamics.

 Our asset base is concentrated in the San Joaquin basin in California, which has over 100 years of production history and substantial remaining original oil in place.
 We focus on conventional, shallow reservoirs, the drilling and completion of which are low-cost in contrast to modern unconventional resource plays.
-Our decades-old proven completion techniques include cyclic or continuous steam injection (“steamflood”) and low-volume fracture stimulation.
+Our decades-old proven completion techniques include cyclic or continuous steam injection.

 We focus on enhancing our production, improving drilling and completion techniques, controlling costs and maximizing the ultimate recovery of hydrocarbons from our assets, with the goal of generating top-tier returns.
 We seek to fund repeatable organic production and reserves growth through the use of internally generated free cash flow from operations after debt service, or levered free cash flow, while also maintaining ample liquidity and a conservative financial leverage profile.

 Uinta Basin — Our Uinta basin operations in the Brundage Canyon, Ashley Forest and Lake Canyon areas target the Green River and Wasatch formations that produce oil and natural gas at depths ranging from 5,000 feet to 8,000 feet.
-We have extensive infrastructure and available takeaway capacity in place to support additional development along with existing gas transportation contracts.
-Rejection of an oil sales contract and various transportation contracts in connection with our predecessor company’s bankruptcy restructuring resulted in significantly improved sales net of royalties, production and transportation expenses.
-We have a natural gas gathering systems consisting of approximately 500 miles of pipeline and associated compression and metering facilities that connect to numerous sales outlets in the area.
+We also have extensive gas infrastructure and available takeaway capacity in place to support additional development along with existing gas transportation contracts.
+We have natural gas gathering systems consisting of approximately 500 miles of pipeline and associated compression and metering facilities that connect to numerous sales outlets in the area.